vestrel00/contacts-android/README.md

 context of choice (default is Dispatchers.IO).
 If the user does not give permission, the query will return no results.

-> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the project roadmap, which includes APIs for
 > listening to Contacts database changes.

 ## Full documentation, guides, and samples